Why should I replace my Finlock Concrete Gutters?

 ...and then there’s the problems that Finlock concrete gutters cause.

-The problems caused by Finlock gutters can be traced back to intrinsic design features and this means that cosmetic or partial solutions are never going to make things better.
-The gutters work internally and externally, with the internal section acting as a lintel for the roof and the external section being a self-contained guttering solution.
+The problems caused by Finlock gutters can be traced back to intrinsic design features and this means that cosmetic or partial solutions for finlock gutters are never going to make things better.
+The gutters work internally and externally, with the internal section acting as a lintel for the roof and the external section being a self-contained guttering solution for finlock gutters.

 One major issue impacting upon people unlucky enough to have a house with Finlock gutters is internal damp – cold air can travel from the outside of the guttering to the inside of the property, and water itself can leak through cracks.